eric-vtl/TimingField/README.md

 TimingField
 =================

-A jquery plugin to transform a timestamp field into an positive/negative hours/minutes/seconds selector.
+A jquery plugin to transform a input field into (+/-) hours/minutes/seconds selector.

 Requirements
 ------------